Legislation Details

 (e) Select and remove the City Attorney only as follows:

-2. The City Attorney’s appointment shall be for a term that coincides and terminates with the term of the Mayor [making the appointment] unless sooner removed as provided herein.
-[At the beginning of the Mayor’s term, whether the first term of a new Mayor or a successive term of a reelected Mayor, or upon a vacancy in the position of City Attorney, the Mayor and Committee shall have 90 days to recommend to the Council an appointee to fill the position.]
+2. The City Attorney’s appointment shall be for a term that coincides and terminates with the term of the Mayor unless sooner removed as provided herein.
+At the beginning of the Mayor’s term, whether the first term of a new Mayor or a successive term of a reelected Mayor, or upon a vacancy in the position of City Attorney, the Mayor shall have 90 days to recommend to the Council an appointee to fill the position.

-3. The City Attorney [may only be removed from office for cause by the Mayor with the concurrence of two-thirds of the entire membership of the Council after cause has been determined by the Director of the Office of Internal Audit and Investigations.] [shall have an employment agreement with the City specifying the terms and conditions of employment including a provision for the early termination of employment and expiring at the end of the current Mayor’s term.
+4. The City Attorney shall have an employment agreement with the City specifying the terms and conditions of employment including a provision for the early termination of employment and expiring at the end of the current Mayor’s term.
 The Mayor may terminate this agreement at any time with an affirmative vote of five members of the Council.
-The Council may terminate the agreement at any time, with notice to the Mayor and City Attorney, by an affirmative vote of seven members of the Council.]
+The Council may terminate the agreement at any time, with notice to the Mayor and City Attorney, by an affirmative vote of seven members of the Council.
+The Mayor may remove an interim City Attorney at any time, with notice to the Council and interim City Attorney.
+The Council may remove an interim City Attorney at any time, with notice to the Mayor and interim City Attorney, by an affirmative vote of seven members of the Council.

-[4.
-The City Attorney is accountable to, but independent of, the Mayor’s Administration and the City Council.
-The City Attorney’s Office is an independent office of city government and is not part of the City’s executive branch or the City Council.]
+5. The City Attorney is accountable to, but independent of, the Mayor’s Administration and the City Council.
+The City Attorney’s Office is an independent office of city government and is not part of the City’s executive branch or the City Council.

 (f) Select and remove the City Clerk only as follows:

-2. The City Clerk’s appointment shall be for a term that coincides and terminates with the term of the Mayor [making the appointment] unless sooner removed as provided herein.
-[At the beginning of the Mayor’s term, whether the first term of a new Mayor or a successive term of a reelected Mayor, or upon or upon a vacancy in the position of City Clerk, the Mayor and Committee shall have 90 days to recommend to the Council an appointee to fill the position.]
+2. The City Clerk’s appointment shall be for a term that coincides and terminates with the term of the Mayor unless sooner removed as provided herein.
+At the beginning of the Mayor’s term, whether the first term of a new Mayor or a successive term of a reelected Mayor, or upon a vacancy in the position of City Clerk, the Mayor shall have 90 days to recommend to the Council an appointee to fill the position.

-3. [The City Clerk may only be removed from office for cause by the Mayor with the concurrence of two-thirds of the entire membership of the Council after cause has been determined by the Director of the Office of Internal Audit and Investigations.]
-[The City Clerk shall have an employment agreement with the City specifying the terms and conditions of employment including a provision for the early termination of employment and expiring at the end of the current Mayor’s term.
+4. The City Clerk shall have an employment agreement with the City specifying the terms and conditions of employment including a provision for the early termination of employment and expiring at the end of the current Mayor’s term.
 The Mayor may terminate this agreement at any time with an affirmative vote of five members of the Council.
-The Council may terminate the agreement at any time, with notice to the Mayor and City Clerk, by an affirmative vote of seven members of the Council.]
+The Council may terminate the agreement at any time, with notice to the Mayor and City Clerk, by an affirmative vote of seven members of the Council.
+The Mayor may remove an interim City Clerk at any time, with notice to the Council and interim City Clerk.
+The Council may remove an interim City Clerk at any time, with notice to the Mayor and interim City Clerk, by an affirmative vote of seven members of the Council.

-[4.
-The City Clerk is accountable to, but independent of the Mayor’s Administration and the City Council.
-The Office of the City Clerk is an independent office of city government and is not part of the City’s executive branch or the City Council.]
+5. The City Clerk is accountable to, but independent of the Mayor’s Administration and the City Council.
+The Office of the City Clerk is an independent office of city government and is not part of the City’s executive branch or the City Council.

 SECTION 2.
 TIME OF FILING WITH THE CITY CLERK.
 The Director of City Council Services, or their designee, shall file this Charter Amendment Proposal with the City Clerk upon its final passage.